 A Johannesburg denizen with a considerable reputation as a defamation and media lawyer.
 On behalf of the Weekly Mail, Dison fought numerous anti-censorship cases during the 1980s and represented detainees at the Delmas Treason Trial.
-The protagonist in his novel is also a lawyer, a man trying to find his place in the new country.
-Published by Jacana Media.
+His novels are published by Jacana.

 Beyers DE VOS